Cull

 Cons

-Requires dedicated practice to master the subtlety and timing
+Requires significant practice to master the sleight and avoid detection

 Effect